Business Credit Cards

 At some point, your business may need to make a large purchase, such as buying a vehicle or renovating or improving your office space.
 If you have a high-cost purchase, a term loan might be the right route.

-Your business may also have unique purchasing needs, such as aircraft, construction vehicles, or IT equipment.
+Your business may also have unique purchasing needs, such as, for example, aircrafts, construction vehicles or IT equipment.
 A term loan can be specifically designed for equipment financing like this.
-To ensure you get the best terms, you’ll want to look at the item you are financing and every possible way it could be financed, including terms loans, conditional sales, various lease methods, and more.
+To ensure you get the best terms, you’ll want to look at the item you are financing and every possible way it could be financed, including terms loans, conditional sales, various lease methods and more.

 Real Estate Mortgages

 When it comes to business lending for real estate, there are two main categories of loans: owner-occupied commercial real estate or investor real estate.
 The terms of each will differ.

 - Owner-occupied properties.
 Will you be working in the building?
 If you are looking to purchase a new building to work in—or the existing one where your business resides—that would be owner-occupied.
 Some areas of the building might be rented to other tenants, but not all.

 - Investor property.
 Will your business be buying a building and leasing out all the space to other tenants?
 These types of investor properties would include office buildings, shopping centers, mixed-use commercial buildings or multi-family residential properties.

 Real estate loans are typically secured by the real estate itself.
 And they can be used beyond an initial purchase as well, for when you want to expand or refinance an existing property.
 You may even want to use one to build a new location.

 When it comes to real estate lending, interest rates could be fixed or variable.
 The term length will vary depending on the type of property and the use.